Inverting the Ray-Knight identity on the line: Introduction and presentation of results

 The Ray-Knight identity of Theorem \ref{ThmRK} generalizes to discrete electrical networks and symmetric Markov jump processes on them \cite{EKMRS2000RK,MarcusRosen2006MarkovGaussianLocTime, Sznitman2012LectureIso}.
 This is known as second generalized Ray-Knight identity.
-The inversion in discrete setting was done in \cite{ST2016InvRK,LST2017InvRK}.
-This inversion makes appear a nearest neighbor self-repelling jumps processes on the network.
+The inversion in the discrete setting was done in \cite{ST2016InvRK,LST2017InvRK}.
+This inversion involves a nearest neighbor self-repelling jump process on the network.
 More precisely, the jump rate at time $t$ from a vertex $x_{1}$ to a neighbor $x_{2}$ is given by

-where $C(x_{1},x_{2})$ is a fixed conductance, $L_{t}(x_{j})$ is the time spend in $x_{j}$ by the jump process before time $t$, and $\Phi$ is a field on the vertices, considered as an initial condition.
+where $C(x_{1},x_{2})$ is a fixed conductance, $L_{t}(x_{j})$ is the time spent at $x_{j}$ by the jump process before time $t$, and $\Phi$ is a field on the vertices, considered as an initial condition.
 In the inversion of Ray-Knight $\Phi$ is random, distributed as a discrete Gaussian free field.
 In Section \ref{SecDiscr} we detail this in the setting of a discrete subset of $\R$.
+Also note that this self-repelling jump process with jump rates \eqref{EqIntRate} is up to a time change the vertex-diminished jump process (VDJP) studied in \cite{ST2016InvRK,BauerschmidtHelmuthSwan2}.

 If one takes a one-dimensional fine mesh lattice and renormalizes the jump rates \eqref{EqIntRate}, then on a purely formal level, without dealing with the convergence or the meaning of the terms involved, one gets the following equation for a continuous self-repelling diffusion: